KyrellGod/Historical-Stock-Quotes-to-Matlab/README.md

 ### 1. Download data from Alpha Vantage into .csv files

-Open a terminal and run the scipt data_download.sh.
+Open a terminal and run the script data_download.sh.
 It will take several minutes to download als .csv files.
 ```bash
 ./data_download.sh -i nasdaq100
 ```